 New partnerships and financial instruments help tackle COVID-19

-The Government of Paraguay has taken early, swift and concrete actions to limit the spread of the COVID-19 pandemic.
-Focusing on saving lives, strict lockdown measures have been put in place and appear to be flattening the curve.
-However, these measures are causing a slowdown of the economy with the informal sector being particularly hard hit.
-A large proportion of small and medium-sized enterprises are expected to go out of business and workers in the informal sector with no savings or other source of income are at risk of falling into poverty or becoming food insecure.
+The Government of Paraguay has taken swift action to limit the spread of the COVID-19 pandemic.
+Focusing on saving lives, strict lockdown measures helped flatten the curve.
+However, these measures caused a slowdown of the economy with the informal sector being particularly hard hit.
+A large proportion of small and medium-sized enterprises are at risk of going out of business and workers in the informal sector with no savings or other source of income could fall into poverty or become food insecure.